fraunhoferportugal/pymdma/README.md

 source <venv-name>/bin/activate
 ```

-in which you should replace `<venv-name>`with the name of the virtual environment you've just created.\
+in which you should replace `<venv-name>` with the name of the virtual environment you've just created.\
  -->

 ## 2. Execution Examples
 The package provides a CLI interface for automatically evaluating folder datasets.
-You can also import the metrics for a specific modality and use them in your own code.
+You can also import the metrics for a specific modality and use them in your code.

-Before wunning any commands make sure the package was correctly installed.
+Before running any commands make sure the package was correctly installed.

 ## 2.1.
 CLI Execution